GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

  - **Physics and Collision Detection**: The game uses Box2D for physics simulation and collision detection, handling interactions between game entities like the player, enemies, and environmental objects.

 ## Backstory
-In a world where humanity explores the stars, you play as a huntter, whose ship has crash landed on a strange planet.
+In a world where humanity explores the stars, you play as a hunter whose ship has crash landed on a strange planet.
 Dedicated to your duties, you resolve to make the most of your unwanted trip - by hunting the local fauna and collecting treasure as you survive the hostile planet and attempt escape.

 Having ejected from his ship, the hunter is only left with rudimentary arrow weapons which he crafted.
 With these arrows as his only weapons, and with monster alien wolves hunting him at every step, the hunter begins his journey.